UPDATED October 6, 2018

 Healthy Eating Winner: Instant Pots

 Just about every air fryer manufacturer compares the foods they produce to those created by a deep fryer.
-However, the air fryer encourages eating unhealthy foods, such as over-processed frozen crap, fries, breaded meats, etc. There are many more healthy recipes for instant pots than for air fryers.
+However, the air fryer encourages eating unhealthy foods, such as over-processed frozen crap, fries, breaded meats, etc. When comparing the recipes for instant pots and air fryers, instant pots have healthier options.

 Recipes Winner: Instant Pots